ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/Indexes/create-map-index.markdown

    Override the default values with specific settings for selected index entries.

 3. **Select Field**
-   Select a field (Index Entry) from the drop-down.
+   Select a field from the drop-down.
 The settings will override the default settings.

-4. * `Store` - Setting 'Store' will store the value of this field (index entry) in the index itself.
+4. * `Store` - Setting _'Store'_ will store the value of this field (index entry) in the index itself.
-               At query time, if 'Store' is set, then the value is fetched directly from the index, instead of from the original document.
+               At query time, if _'Store'_ is set, then the value is fetched directly from the index, instead of from the original document.
                If the field value is not stored in the index then it will be fetched from the document.
                Storing data in the index will increase the index size.
                Learn more in [Storing Data in Index](../../../indexes/storing-data-in-index).

-  *  `Full-Text-Search` - Set this to 'Yes' to allow searching for a particular text without having an exact match.
+  *  `Full-Text-Search` - Set this to _'Yes'_ to allow searching for a particular text without having an exact match.
                           The terms that are being indexed are _tokens_ that are split from the original string according to the specified [Analyzer](../../../indexes/using-analyzers).
-                          The Analyzer is set in the 'Indexing' dropdown.
+                          The Analyzer is set in the _'Indexing'_ dropdown.
+The default analyzer is a simple case-insensitive analyzer.

   * `Indexing` -  Specify which ***Analyzer*** will be used (under Advanced):
-     * ***Exact*** - A 'no-operation' analyzer.
+     * ***Exact*** - A no-operation analyzer.
 Text is not splitted and matches are case-sensitive.
-     * ***Default*** - 'LowerCaseKeywordAnalyzer' is used.
+     * ***Default*** - _'LowerCaseKeywordAnalyzer'_ is used.
 Matches are case-insensitive, the input string is converted to lowercase.
      * ***Search*** - Set a specific analyzer to use.
-               The default option is 'StandardAnalyzer'.
+               The default option is _'StandardAnalyzer'_.
 Input strings are broken into individual terms on a word boundary and are lowercased, while omitting the 'stop words' (a, the, to, from, is, are, etc.) as well as possessive “s”.
                Details about the available analyzers can be found in [Indexes: Analyzers](../../../indexes/using-analyzers).

-  * `Suggestions` -  Setting 'Suggestions' will allow you to query what the user probably meant to ask about. i.e. spelling errors.
+  * `Suggestions` -  Setting _'Suggestions'_ will allow you to query what the user probably meant to ask about. i.e. spelling errors.
                       Learn more in this [Blog Post](https://ayende.com/blog/180899/queries-in-ravendb-i-suggest-you-can-do-better),
                       and in [Querying: Suggestions](../../../indexes/querying/suggestions).

-  *  `Term Vector` -  Term Vectors (under Advanced) are used in RavenDB's feature [More Like This](../../../indexes/querying/morelikethis), which is suggesting similar documents to an existing one. i.e. similar catalogs.
+  *  `Term Vector` -  Term Vectors (under Advanced) are used in RavenDB's query feature [More Like This](../../../indexes/querying/morelikethis), which suggests documents that are similar to a selected document, based on shared indexed terms. i.e. suggest similar catalogs.
-                      Set full-text-search on the field (index entry) and define it to have a term vector.
+                      A _'Term Vector'_ for a text paragraph will contain a list of all unique words and how often they appeared.
-                      A term vector for a text paragraph will contain a list of all unique words and how often they appeared.
+                      Set _'full-text-search'_ on the field (index entry) and define it to have a _'Term Vector'_.
                       Learn more in [Indexes: Term Vectors](../../../indexes/using-term-vectors),
                       and in this [Blog Post](https://ayende.com/blog/180900/queries-in-ravendb-gimme-more-like-this).